joaofcosta/dino.codes/content/posts/tail-call-optimization-in-elixir.md

 to fully understand how they work and what are its impacts.

-As for Tail Call Optimization I'd say it's a nice, easy and simple way to reduce memory usage in tail recursive functions, something that might be a very common occurrence in Elixir.
+As for Tail Call Optimization I'd say it's a nice, easy and simple way to reduce memory usage in recursive functions, given that you're able to transform them into tail recursive functions, something that might be a very common occurrence in Elixir.
 As such, if you do happen to come across an Elixir application, or if you happen to work with one, try to check if you can apply this concept in some way.